 There are times in every dog’s life when their world is turned upside down.
 When even the smallest of events becomes a monumental obstacle.
 Stages of development when puppies are hyper-aware of the world around them and learn to respond with a survival instinct like their wolf ancestors.

 These periods of development are referred to as puppy fear periods or the puppy fear stage as others call it.

-During certain fear periods, the reactivity level of puppies rises causing him to act defensively, become protective and more territorial.
+During certain fear periods, the reactivity level of puppies rises causing them to act defensively, become protective, and more territorial.
 These new fears seem to pop out of nowhere.

 Dogs appear fearful of novel stimuli or stimuli met before but that did not trigger a significant reaction.